amulifts/html-tutorial/README.md

 By following best practices and maintaining our HTML documents, we can ensure that our web pages and web applications are well-structured, easy to read, and easy to maintain.
 Here are some of the best practices that we should follow when creating HTML documents:

-- Validate HTML code: Verify that the HTML code is well-formed and complies with the latest standards.
+- **Validate HTML code**: Verify that the HTML code is well-formed and complies with the latest standards.
-- Use semantic elements: Structure the HTML pages using semantic elements for improved accessibility and context.
+- **Use semantic elements**: Structure the HTML pages using semantic elements for improved accessibility and context.
-- Include alternative text for images: Provide a text description for images using the `alt` attribute for assistive technologies.
+- **Include alternative text for images**: Provide a text description for images using the `alt` attribute for assistive technologies.
-- Use descriptive headings: Use descriptive headings, such as `<h1>` through `<h6>`, to structure the HTML pages.
+- **Use descriptive headings**: Use descriptive headings, such as `<h1>` through `<h6>`, to structure the HTML pages.
-- Use CSS for styling: Separate the presentation from the content by using CSS for styling HTML pages.
+- **Use CSS for styling**: Separate the presentation from the content by using CSS for styling HTML pages.
-- Use a clear naming convention: Adopt a clear and consistent naming convention for HTML files, images, and other resources.
+- **Use a clear naming convention**: Adopt a clear and consistent naming convention for HTML files, images, and other resources.
-- Keep HTML code organized and well-commented: Keep the HTML code organized and well-commented for improved maintainability.
+- **Keep HTML code organized and well-commented**: Keep the HTML code organized and well-commented for improved maintainability.
-- Use a code formatter: Use a code formatter to format the HTML code for improved readability.
+- **Use a code formatter**: Use a code formatter to format the HTML code for improved readability.

 ## Authors